 How will the Local Improvement Districts be established?

 A Local Improvement District, or LID, is established by the passing of a bylaw.
-The RM will hold a bylaw hearing, to which the public is invited to attend.
-The RM will give residents 21 days’ notice prior to the hearing.
-All residents in the project area will receive written notice of the bylaw hearing by mail, and the date and time will be posted in the Important updates section of this website when available.
+The RM has held a bylaw hearing, to which the public was invited to attend.
+The RM gave residents 21 days’ notice prior to the hearing.
+All residents in the project area received written notice of the bylaw hearing by mail, and the date and time it was posted in the Important updates section of this website.
 Questions about any aspect of the LID process are welcome at any time.
 You can find phone and email information on the Contact us page.

 How much disruption will sewer-related construction cause?

 The companies contracted to lay pipe along public roadways will use horizontal drilling wherever possible, which minimizes surface disruption.
 Similarly, many contractors qualified to carry out required work on the homeowner’s side of the property line use similar techniques to reduce disruption to landscaping and paved surfaces.
 Impacts will vary from property to property depending on the home’s setback from the property line, elevation, the presence of trees and fences, and other factors.
 As with any major project, the RM recommends that property owners receive several written estimates from prospective contractors.
 The RM will pre-qualify a list of contractors for homeowners’ convenience.

 I have a septic tank in good working order.
 Will it be compatible with the new sewer system?